aquafishe/1upHealth_Challenge/README.md

 ### Development Process
 * Started by reviewing the FHIR resource .ndjson files and researching applicable python packages (fhirclient, fhir.resources, smart-on-fhir)
 * Decided to use fhir.resources package for Patient resource retrieval however not for all resources to overcomplicate solution
-    * serializing the data to fhir.resources model would give extra validation to ensure the provided JSON match the resource model structure
+    * Serializing the data to fhir.resources model would give extra validation to ensure the provided JSON match the resource model structure
 * Implemented logic based on core tasks below:
     1. Retrieve Patient resource entry based on, First/Last name OR Patient Id
     2. Search ALL resources which reference retrieved Patient